 The main reason a low carb lifestyle isn’t ideal is that it’s hard to sustain.
 It can leave people feeling depleted, lethargic, and deprived.
 Your hormones, mental clarity, and stress levels suffer from cutting carbs out of your diet.
 Our bodies were made to consume all three macronutrients to function optimally, despite what the believers in low carb fad diets

-This is why carb cycling is the perfect strategy to incorporate into a healthy lifestyle!
-It gives you all the benefits of a low carb diet, without the drawbacks.
+This is why carb cycling is the one strategy to incorporate into a healthy lifestyle!
+Carb cycling is the intentional variation of carbohydrate intake each week.
+Most carb cycling plans consist of low carb days and high carb days.
+Carb cycling gives you all the benefits of a low carb diet, without the drawbacks.
 As you cycle your carbs each week, you are taking advantage of carb depletion for maximum fat burning, while also reaping the benefits of carb-loading for maximum energy and muscle building.